DauletBai/qar-mvp/README.md

 ```sh
 ./scripts/run_spi.sh
 ```
 Builds the `spi_loopback` program and runs a testbench that loops MOSI back into MISO, proving that the new SPI master’s TX/RX FIFOs, chip-select handling, and polling interface work end-to-end by checking the received bytes in DMEM.
+The new `FAULT_STATUS` register also exposes the last fault’s byte/CS/cause for field diagnostics.

 ## I2C Loopback Demo
 ```sh
 ./scripts/run_i2c.sh
 ```
 Builds the `i2c_loopback` firmware and runs a testbench that ties the controller’s SDA output back into its input.
 The program issues a START followed by two writes and a STOP, then stores the resulting STATUS word into DMEM to verify the new I2C master registers and FIFOs.
+Firmware can now query `FAULT_STATUS` to see which command/byte triggered the most recent NACK or FIFO overflow.

 ## CAN Loopback Demo
 ```sh